kingwingfly/encrypt-config/encrypt-config/README.md

     // You can also save manually, but this will not refresh the Config cache let persist = cfg.get::<PersistConfig>();
     persist.save().unwrap();
-    // Instead, You can save in this way, this will refresh the cache cfg.save(SecretConfig {
+    // Instead, You'd better save in this way, this will refresh the cache cfg.save(SecretConfig {
         password: "123".to_owned(),
     })